-was also one of the few Gottlieb games to use a "Vitrigraph" mylar overlay on its playfield; unfortunately, it had a tendency to come loose over time, rendering the game unplayable.
+Victory was also one of the few Gottlieb games to use a "Vitrigraph" mylar overlay on its playfield; unfortunately, it had a tendency to come loose over time, making the game unplayable.
 Gottlieb responded by offering replacements using conventional wood silkscreening with a mylar cover.

 Victory demonstrates the following tropes: